1969

 The morality of the past, in the future!:

-• In seriousness, it's always worth pointing out that mid-century Hollywood liked Mexico and Mexicans so much more than they have the past fifty or sixty years, which just have such a limited vision of the country.
+- In seriousness, it's always worth pointing out that mid-century Hollywood movies liked Mexico and Mexicans so much more than they have the past thirty or forty years, which just have such a limited vision of the country.

 Sensawunda: